-Some people have been forced to stay away from their family because – as key workers ensuring the country can continue to tackle this emergency – they have been, and continue to be, in contact with many others and are therefore exposed to a heightened risk of infection.
-In order to protect their loved ones they’ve decided to live in a form of self-isolation that’s extremely difficult to maintain, both psychologically and physically, particularly since there’s no way of knowing when it will end.
+During the pandemic emergency, some people have been forced to stay away from their family because – as key workers ensuring the country can continue to tackle this situation – they have been, and continue to be, in contact with many others and are therefore exposed to a heightened risk of infection.
+In order to protect their loved ones they’ve decided to live in a form of self-isolation that’s extremely difficult to maintain, both psychologically and physically, particularly since there’s no way of knowing when it will end

 The people living in such a way include many health workers, law enforcement and emergency service personnel and public administration representatives, workers who – in silence and with perseverance – have enabled the country to continue to function, for example workers in the large supermarkets or the owners of small shops that the various decrees have kept operational or gradually reopened.